-Recall On Tyson Ready-To-Eat Chicken Includes Over 95 Tons Of Food Distributed To Schools
+Tyson Recalls Over 95 Tons Of Ready-To-Eat Chicken Distributed To Some Schools

 Food recalls are always a bit unnerving and after Tyson recalled some ready-to-eat chicken amid fears it may contain pieces of plastic, parents are likely concerned about what's in their fridges and freezers.
 But what's important to know about this recent recall is that the recalled food wasn't sent off to grocery stores — it was sent to "institutional foodservice locations nationwide," including schools across the country, according to U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS).